theMBdev/react-hooks-intro-To-Do-List-global/README.md

+### What is this

-Modularised version of https://github.com/theMBdev/react-hooks-intro using global context and reducer
+A modularised version of https://github.com/theMBdev/react-hooks-intro using global context and reducer

+### Why was it built

+To practice using global context and reducer in react.

+### Main technologies used
+Javascript, React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).